Podcast: Play in new window | Download

 My words for the year I first wrote this post: expansion, encourage, and invite.

-Each of those is a word focussing my thoughts on my business, my engagement with others, and my engagement with my kids.
+Each of those is a word focusing my thoughts on my business, my engagement with others, and my kids.

 I create words for my kids too.